OWASP/owasp-mastg/weaknesses/MASVS-STORAGE/1-secure-data-storage/data-unencrypted-private-storage/android-data-in-sandbox/demo-1/demo.md

 {{ new_files/secret.txt }}

+The file was created in `/data/user/0/org.owasp.mastestapp/files/` which is equivalent to `/data/data/org.owasp.mastestapp/files/`.

 ### Evaluation

 This test fails because the file is not encrypted and contains sensitive data (a password).
 You can further confirm this by reverse engineering the app and inspecting the code.